Survey of Distributed Decision: Distributed Decision in Networks

 In \cite{KorKP13} and \cite{SarmaHKKNPPW12} the authors consider decision problems such as checking whether a given set of edges forms a spanning tree, checking whether a given set of edges forms a minimum-weight spanning tree (MST), checking various forms of connectivity, etc. All these decision tasks require essentially $\Theta(\sqrt{n} + D)$ rounds (the lower bound is typically obtained using reduction to communication complexity).
 In particular, \cite{SarmaHKKNPPW12} proved that checking whether a given set of edges is a spanning tree requires $\Omega(\sqrt{n} + D)$ rounds, which is much more that what is required to construct a spanning tree ($O(D)$ rounds, using a simple breadth-first search).
 However, \cite{SarmaHKKNPPW12} proved that, for some other problems (e.g., MST), lower bounds on the round-complexity of the decision task consisting in checking whether a solution is valid yield lower bounds on the round-complexity of the corresponding construction task, and this holds also for the construction of approximate solutions.
+(In \cite{ElkinKNP14}, the techniques of \cite{SarmaHKKNPPW12} are extended to a quantum setting, to achieve similar lower bounds).